Generation of large-scale continuous-variable cluster states multiplexed both in time and frequency domains: Conclusion

 \section{Conclusion}

-In this paper, a scheme of generating 1D and 3D CV cluster states by multiplexing in both frequency and time domain is proposed.
-The generated 1D cluster states correspond to dual-rail cluster states, and the generated 3D cluster states represent a bilayer square-lattice structured entangled state, which has special application in quantum computing.
-In the time domain, the entangled mode number can be obtained as $10^4\sim10^6$ under present experimental condition.
-Considering the frequency domain, the involved modes can be realized to be $10^2\sim10^4$.
-According to our scheme, a squeezing level of at least $-3dB$ is required to form the 1D cluster states and $-6dB$ is required to build the 3D cluster state.
-Furthermore, the proven techniques of optical frequency comb and squeezed state generation make our scheme feasible in experiment.
+Schemes of generating 1D and 3D CV cluster states by multiplexing in both frequency and time domain are proposed.
+The generated 1D cluster states correspond to dual-rail cluster states, while the generated 3D cluster states is a bilayer square-lattice structured entangled state and have special applications in quantum computing.
+In the time and frequency domain, the number of obtained entangled modes can reach $10^4\sim10^6$\cite{yoshikawa(2016)}, and $10^2\sim10^4$\cite{PWang(2014)}, respectively, under present experimental condition.
+Therefore, the number of entangled modes in our scheme can reach $10^{6}\sim10^{10}$, which is ultra-large scale.
+In addition, the squeezing levels that are required to build the 1D and 3D cluster states are $-3dB$ and $-6dB$, respectively.
+This means that our schemes are experimental feasible, due to to developed techniques of optical frequency comb and squeezed state generation\cite{Vahlbruch(2016)}.

-On the other hand, we discuss the application of the generated 1D dual-rail and 3D CV cluster states to MBQC.
-The 1D cluster states can achieve single-mode MBQC, and that we can fully utilise every degree of freedom.
-The 3D cluster state can achieve universal MBQC by using the macronode protocol which has more advantages in fault-tolerant and error correction.
-Thus, we proposed a scalable platform for generating time-frequency-multiplexed 1D and 3D CV cluster states and utilizing them for large-scale MBQC.
+On the other hand, we discuss the concrete applications of the generated large-scale 1D dual-rail and 3D bilayer CV cluster states for MBQC.
+The generated 1D and 3D cluster states can achieve single-mode and universal MBQC\cite{Asavanant(2021)}, respectively, and every degree of freedom can be fully utilised.
+Specially, the capability of producing this kind of 3D cluster state is of great significant, due to the requirements of performing efficient coding and topological error correction\cite{Larsen(2021)}.
+When further combing with non-Gaussian Gottesman-Kitaev-Preskill coding\cite{vuillot(2019),noh2020,fukui(2018)}, it will make the fault-tolerant quantum computing possible.